DLC Technician Grade

 What support is available?

-- Tutor Feedback: You also have the option to buy tutor feedback at any time during your study, with an option to pay as you go.
-This allows you to email or post your answers to the end of lesson questions and your practical test pieces for marking and assessment by one of the Institute’s professional tutors
+Tutor Feedback: You also have the option to buy tutor feedback at any time during your study.
+This allows you to email or post your answers to the end of lesson questions and your practical test pieces for marking and assessment by one of the Institute’s professional tutors.

 Do I get a qualification at the end?